 Why Do Bees Make Honeycomb?

-Why is Honeycomb Hexagonal?
+Why Is Honeycomb Hexagonal?

-How is Honeycomb Created
+How Is Honeycomb Created?

 Worker bees forage for food and gather nectar from different plants.
 The pollen they carry mixes with a specialized enzyme, which is then transferred from their tongues to other bees’ tongues.
 This process enables the nectar to be evaporated to later become honey.
 The glands of the worker bees convert the sugar contents of honey into wax.

-Getting more in depth with this, bees will chew the wax or do it for a neighbor/friend worker bee until the wax becomes soft.
-After the wax becomes a more clay-like material, bees will then bond large quantities of wax into the cells of a honeycomb.
+Bees use theireight pairs of wax glands to produce wax, which are positioned on the underside of their abdomen.
+This substance oozes through their pores to produce tiny flakes of wax on their abdomens.
+Bees will chew the wax or do it for a neighbor worker bee until the wax becomes soft.
+After the beeswax becomes a more clay-like material, bees bond large quantities of wax into the cells of a honeycomb.

-A finished honeycomb can support up to 30 times a bees’ own weight, storing honey in its upper sections, pollen in the rows below that, followed by worker brood cells, drone brood cells, and queen cells at the bottom of the structure.
-Can you believe how hardworking these tiny creatures are?
+Once bees have created wax cells, they put those cells to work!A finished honeycomb can support up to 30 times a bees’ own weight, storing honey in its upper sections, pollen in the rows below that, followed by worker brood cells, drone brood cells, and queen cells at the bottom of the structure.